 XCTest isn’t perfect but it provides some excellent basic functionality and capabilities to exercise tests on your iOS apps.
 As XCTest has improved by each version of Xcode, there are few cons you should consider:

 No Cross-Platform Support.
 Apply typically builds everything to be available only on their own tools, devices and environments.
-As this is understandable in case of integral testing API and functionalities, many of testers prefer cross-platform test automation frameworks and have that one test script to work on both platforms, Android and iOS.
-Then great option – and also XCTest based framework on iOS – is Appium.
+As this is understandable in case of integral testing API and functionalities, many testers prefer cross-platform test automation frameworks and have that one test script to work on both platforms, Android and iOS.
+Then a great option – and also XCTest based framework on iOS – is Appium.
 On Android, Appium utilizes Selendroid and uiautomator as its foundation and converts those commands written in Selenium Webdriver to native commands.

 Limited Programming Language Support.
 As this is clearly one of iOS app development’s advantages, it is also one of its cons.
 Basically app developers and tests created for those apps are limited to build with Objective-C or Swift.
-Again, abstraction framework on top of XCTest will expand the programming language selection and provide testers freedom of choice with their tools and programming languages.
+Again, the abstraction framework on top of XCTest will expand the programming language selection and provide testers freedom of choice with their tools and programming languages.
 Appium is a great example here again as it provides support for all major and several not-so-mainstream programming languages as well.

 Flaky.
 XCTest isn’t that new but it still has some issues with the basic usability and the robustness of creating tests for iOS apps.
 Doing some the basic unit tests and running on those in simulators may work just fine but when you try to run the same tests on devices, you’ll see that there is some room for stability improvements with XCTest and Xcode in general.